-I began tinkering with electric primary fan conversions in Volvo 240s back around 1997 after having some poor success keeping my '84 245 Turbo from running too hot during warm 100+ degree Southern California months using the stock pulley fan.
-I then developed this page in 1999 to share the info I found and I have been updating it on occasion.
-Basically, this page will outline some pretty simple and inexpensive primary electric fan conversion ideas for the Volvo 240 and 240 Turbo.
+I began tinkering with electric primary cooling fan conversions in Volvo 240s back around 1997 after having less than a successful time keeping my '84 245 Turbo from running too hot during warm 100+ degree Southern California summers using the stock pulley fan.
+I then developed this page beginning in 1999 to share this info and I've been updating it on occasion ever since.
+Basically, this page will outline some fairly simple and inexpensive primary electric fan conversion ideas for Volvo 240s.
 Some ideas worked, some not so well.
 Some of these ideas also work for the 740, however it should be noted the 740 Turbo has less room between the radiator and water pump pulley, so some fans shown in this page may not fit in the space.

 While there are many options for your Volvo when it comes to keeping cool, these are just a few.
 This information is presented at face value with no specific claims of magical performance, other than my own experiences.